michaelewens/MD-A-10-K-data/README.md

 - load the csv [index file](https://github.com/michaelewens/md_n_a_10K/blob/master/downloadindex.csv)
 - the columns `filing` is a mapping to the raw text files associated with the 10-K scrape.
 So for row 6 is that file, the respective txt file is `5.txt`
-- email Mike Ewens -- mewens@caltech.edu -- for a link to the big zip file of txt files (they are too big for Github)
+- email Mike Ewens -- mewens@caltech.edu -- for a link to the big zip file of txt files (they are too big for Github).
+If you have any suggestions of good (affordable) places to host the 10gb of data, please let me know.
 - put those files in a folder with your code
 - grab the `CIK` and dates that you need from the index and write some code in your language of choice to get the text files.
 Example below for Stata.